Escape198/django_team/README.md

 ## Tips 🍪

 You can add or delete a skill, CTRL + left button.
 Added skills will be highlighted.
+If you save fields without highlighting, they are removed from the profile

 ***